alexa/avs-device-sdk/README.md

 ## Create an Out-of-Source Build

-The following instructions assume that all requirements and dependencies are met and that the tarball is saved locally.
+The following instructions assume that all requirements and dependencies are met and that you have cloned the repository (or saved the tarball locally).

-### Build for Generic Linux
+### CMake Build Types and Options

-To create an out-of-source build for Linux:

-1. Extract the tarball.
-2. Create a build directory out-of-source. **Important**: The directory cannot be a subdirectory of the source folder.
-3. `cd` into your build directory.
-4. From your build directory, run `cmake` on the source directory to generate make files for the SDK: `cmake <path-to-source-code>`.
-5. From the build directory, run `make` to build the SDK.

 The following build types are supported: